Down Under (song): Year-end charts

-Certifications and sales
+Certifications

 Colin Hay versions

+An acoustic version of the song was recorded for Colin Hay's eighth studio album Man @ Work, which was released in 2003.

-A new version of the song was produced by Colin Hay, coinciding with the thirtieth anniversary of the original's release.
+In 2012, a new version of the song was produced by Hay, coinciding with the thirtieth anniversary of the original's release.
 Requested by Telstra for use in an Australian advertising campaign during the 2012 Summer Olympics period, the song was available through iTunes on 31 July 2012.

-In the new version, Hay intentionally changed the flute part that caused the copyright lawsuit.
+In the new version, Hay intentionally changed the flute part that caused the copyright lawsuit and the single cover showed an upside kookaburra bird.

+In 2025, a version with re-recorded vocals by Hay was released titled "Down Under 2025", in collaboration with electronic DJ/producers Lizot and Kickbait.

 Luude featuring Colin Hay

-In 2021, Australian producer Luude (real name Christian Benson, from the Tasmanian tech house dance duo Choomba), remixed "Down Under" as a drum and bass track on the Sweat It Out record label, credited to Luude featuring Colin Hay.
+In 2021, Australian producer Luude (real name Christian Benson, from the Tasmanian electronic dance music duo Choomba), remixed "Down Under" as a drum and bass track, with Colin Hay re-recording the vocals for the track's release on the Sweat It Out record label.
 In January 2022, the drum and bass version of "Down Under" debuted at number 32 on the Official UK Singles Chart Top 40 and at number 48 in Australia.
-The single climbing into both country's Top 10 a month later.
+The single climbed into both countries' Top 10 a month later.
 In New Zealand, the record climbed to number one on the Official Singles Chart, and by 6 February 2022 had spent four weeks at number one.
 On 22 January 2022, the Luude version of "Down Under" was ranked at number 65 on the Triple J Hottest 100, 2021.

 At the 2022 ARIA Music Awards, the song was nominated for Song of the Year, Best Dance/Electronic Release and Best Video and Luude was nominated for Michael Gudinski Breakthrough Artist.